14 of the most terrifying songs that aren’t metal

 Death Grips – Bubbles Buried In This Jungle (2016)

 Is Bubbles a person?
 This buzzing, all-knuckles track by California hip-hop crew Death Grips certainly seems to suggest that.
 The song’s brutal, nihilistic atmosphere definitely feels as though it goes hand in hand with digging a shallow grave for a former friend.
 That sense of distance and despondency is a large part of Death Grips’ MO – the trio bailed on Lollapalooza in 2013, instead putting on a playlist of pre-recorded tracks with a backdrop featuring a fan’s suicide note.
 These guys aren’t fucking around.

 The Beatles – Maxwell’s Silver Hammer (1969)

 This is a song a medical student who likes to beat women to death with a hammer.
 Sure, it’s performed in the style of a sea shanty on a children’s show.
-Sure, it’s performed by the most beloved rock band of all time, eternal purveyors of unity and love.
+And it’s performed by the most beloved rock band of all time, eternal purveyors of unity and love.
 But those things only add to the twisted horror of the fact that this is a song a medical student who likes to beat women to death with a hammer.